rachsc/VCF-data-manipulation/README.md

 ### DELETE
 It works exactly the same as the PUT request, the only difference is that you press the DELETE button because you want to make a delete request.

+### Download database
+You can download the database with all the changes into a csv file (with the five columns CHROM, POS, ID, REF, ALT).

+You only need to go to (GET request): http://127.0.0.1/download/ and a csv would be downloaded to your local machine.

 ## TESTS
 You can find tests for models and views here.